 Neck Injury: Symptoms, Causes, and Treatment

-Neck injuries can be serious and significantly affect quality of life.
+Neck injuries can be serious and significantly impact quality of life.
 This article reviews the most common symptoms, causes, and treatment options for neck injuries, with a particular focus on children.

-A neck injury refers to damage to the muscles, ligaments, discs, and nerves of the neck, often caused by trauma, accidents, or strain.
-Common symptoms include pain, stiffness, and reduced mobility.
+Neck injury refers to damage to the muscles, ligaments, discs and nerves of the neck, often caused by trauma, accidents or overuse.
+Common symptoms include pain, stiffness and reduced mobility.
 Early diagnosis and treatment are crucial for recovery.
+Read more about herniated discs in the neck to understand how disc damage can manifest itself.

 Common symptoms include: